johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 *k* (currently 500) impacts the max pool size, based on the equation: = (45bn - reserves) / *k* = ( 35bn / 500 ) = 70m

-IOG conducted a community survey to ‘read the room’ but there was not consensus on what changes to make, or how to implement them.
+IOG conducted a community survey[^65] to ‘read the room’ but there was not consensus on what changes to make, or how to implement them.
 IOG previously proposed raising *k* to 1000, but this was postponed as the survey was not clear cut, IOG were busy with the Vasil hard fork and it was decided more planning and discussion was required.

 The MinPool fee has also been an emotive topic.
 SPOs are the engine room for Cardano operationally.
 They produce new blocks and ensure a decentralized network grows.
 They are paid for their work in two ways: